HarrisonStrand/CoLAB/worklog.md

 1-145pm: Research Profile creation, started profile blueprint
 145-225pm: Research for Profile state and link to firestore
 225-315pm: Found some user profile tutorial gold.
 Doing some Reading
+315-345pm: Learning about materializecss and adding framework for new draft of project
 ```